code-mphi/ECOGEN/docs/sphinx_docs/_sources/Chap3_1_4initialConditions.rst.txt

 **Remark**

-The boundary conditions are dependent on the flow model specified in *modelV4.xml* input file.
+The boundary conditions are dependent on the flow model specified in *model.xml* input file.
 Some boundary conditions may be not available for the flow model considered.

 Mechanical and thermodynamical states of the fluid